jlidw/GSI/README.md

 For GNN-based baselines, please refer to their original code: [KCN](https://github.com/tufts-ml/KCN) and [IGNNK](https://github.com/Kaimaoge/IGNNK).

 ## Instructions
-`baselines`:
+`networks`:
-* Include the implementation of IDW, OK, TIN, and TPS.
+* Include files about the network layers and the model architecture.

 ## Citation
 ```